PacktPublishing/Learning-Azure-Functions/README.md

 In this book, we cover Continuous Integration and Continuous Delivery for Azure Functions, so it is essential to have a Visual Team Studio Services (VSTS) account and some basic knowledge of it.
-You can utilize the Implementing DevOps with Microsoft Azure book available at https://www. amazon. com/Implementing-DevOps-Microsoft-Azure-Miteshebook/dp/B01MSQWO4W for DevOps, Microsoft Azure, and VSTS-related basic knowledge.
+You can utilize the Implementing DevOps with Microsoft Azure book available at https://www.amazon.com/Implementing-DevOps-Microsoft-Azure-Miteshebook/dp/B01MSQWO4W for DevOps, Microsoft Azure, and VSTS-related basic knowledge.
 It is good to have some knowledge of repositories such as svn and Git as in Continuous Integration and Continuous Delivery.
 For Azure Functions, we are going to use a VSTS repository to store the code for the functions.